gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving the Public Key Update Request, the Group Manager processes it as per Section 4.1.7.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions.

+* The Group Manager MUST return a 5.03 (Service Unavailable) response in case the OSCORE group identified by GROUPNAME is currently inactive (see {{ssec-resource-active}}).
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The value of the 'error' field MUST be set to 5 ("The group is currently not active").

 * If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Bad request) error response.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

 * The N\_S signature challenge is computed as per point (1) in {{sssec-challenge-value}} (REQ17).